The Truth About Meghan Markle's Relationship With Her Father

 UK Pool/Sky News via AP

-But his latest act may just be his worst look yet.
-By all accounts Meghan and Harry were blindsided with the interview, which took place not long after they arrived home from their private African honeymoon.
+But then he spoke out again, blindsiding Meghan and Harry with his Good Morning Britain interview not long after they arrived home from their private African honeymoon.
 "They were not given advanced warning," a source told ET.
 "They understand he has been harassed by the paparazzi 24/7 but it's hard for them to accept his apology when he's again taking cash."

-Good Morning Britain host Morgan tried his best to defend his guest, noting he could have pocketed much more than $10,000 for the chat and was simply interested in "having his say".
+Host Morgan tried his best to defend his guest, noting he could have pocketed much more than $10,000 for the chat and was simply interested in "having his say".
 But beyond the money, worldwide exclusive interviews are the sorts of activities that are generally run by the palace and appropriately vetted.
 And having the newly minted duchess' father giving an off-the-cuff, my side of the story-type interview with little media training is simply not the done thing.

+And what was merely indefensible in June became downright abhorrent by fall as Thomas continued waging verbal war against the palace.
+Though he seemed to take a brief hiatus, the interviews started up again not long after he learned (via a radio report) that Meghan and Harry were expecting.

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.